aboerzel/Advanced-Lane-Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The current solution works well for the project video, but the environmental conditions (roads, lighting conditions, lane markings) in the project video are excellent, so the lanes are relatively easy to detect.
+The current solution works well for the project video, but the environmental conditions (roadway texture, lighting conditions, lane markings) in the project video are excellent, so the lanes are relatively easy to detect.

 The Challence video is a bit more difficult, here are some shadow throws and longitudinal stripes that run parallel to the lanes, which make the lane detection much more difficult.
 Although the current solution works quite passably, there are already some outliers.

 I think the real life is like the harder challenge video.
 There are extremely many shadow throws here.
-Often one of the two lanes is in extreme brightness, while the other lane is in the shade.
+Often one of the two lanes is under extreme sunlight, while the other lane is in the shade.
 There are also numerous tight curves and gradients.

-I think it is a challenge to create suitable binary images that are still reliable for lane detection even in the difficult lighting conditions.
+In order to adapt the current solution to the real conditions, I will analyze as many pictures of extreme situations as possible and try to generate suitable binary images.